Isola Bella - The Beautiful Island

 The island was once just a rocky crag occupied by a tiny fishing village but in 1632 Carlo 111 of the House of Borromeo began the construction of a palazzo (palace), which he dedicated to his wife, Isabella D'Adda and the island is named after her.
 The gardens were inaugurated in 1671 and today they are magnificent and patrolled by magnificent white peacocks. (see photo below)

 I visited Isola Bella in May 2016 and was overwhelmed by the beauty and history of this island, packed into such a small landmass.
-The palace, gardens and a few other properties forming a mini village are wonderful to see.
-My camera was kept very busy taking photos and you can see some of them here in this blog post.
+The palace, gardens and a few other properties forming a mini-village are wonderful to see.

 When you visit the island do allow plenty of time to visit the Palazzo with its beautiful furnishings and magnificent views of the lake.
 The Palazzo also contains many beautiful works of art as you might expect from somewhere that money has been no object.
 The Flemish tapestries made of gold and silk are something to spend some time looking at, in fact, everything is craftsmanship at its very best.

 The gardens are beautifully laid out and designed so that many wonderful viewpoints over the lake and other parts of the gardens are created.
 A great deal of time and effort went into producing these gardens and no doubt does so today to keep them looking as they do.